-In this activity, teachers are provided with data from his jump to use in a variety of ways.
+In this activity, teachers are provided with data from the Stratosphere Jump by Felix Baumgartner to use in a variety of ways.

-NOTE: 39km is the approximate straight line distance between Science World at TELUS World of Science and the Britannia Mine Museum.
+Teacher Tip: 39km is the approximate straight line distance between Science World and the Britannia Mine Museum in Britania Beach, BC.
+This is a driving distance of 54.2 km (~ 50 minutes).
 You can mark this distance on a map or globe, to help students visualize the height.